 Recessions tend to hit every 7-10 years.
 We had a massive recession in 2008-2009.
 We've had another unforeseen recession in 2020.
 Therefore, let me share some thoughts on buying property ahead of a potential recession.

-We are most likely heading into a recession by the end of 2023.
-In fact, we could be in one now due to two consecutive declines in GDP.
 Therefore, buying a property ahead of a recession is a tricky situation.
 Let's learn from history.

 My Experience Selling Property Before A Recession Hit